under-ground/mailbox/README.md

 ![](https://media.giphy.com/media/XHFnOAlkJ2vDLKUsLU/giphy.gif)

-If you didn't notice in the pictures above, the users ID is sent as a second message under the embed.
-You might be asking "Why do this, it's repetitive?" - The answer is that on mobile Discord clients it can be quite difficult to copy the user ID from the embed.
+**If you didn't notice in the pictures above, the users ID is sent as a second message under the embed.
+You might be asking "Why do this, it's repetitive?"

+- *The answer is that on mobile Discord clients it can be quite difficult to copy the user ID from the embed.
 As a solution to this, the bot will send a second message including the ID in plain text to allow for easier copying.

-Upon joining the server, the bot will automatically create two channels, "*message-channel*" & "*message-inbox*" - Once the channels have been created, the bot will automatically post an embed in the *message-channel* which you can leave there for users to follow it's instructions.
+- Upon joining the server, the bot will automatically create two channels, "*message-channel*" & "*message-inbox*" - Once the channels have been created, the bot will automatically post an embed in the *message-channel* which you can leave there for users to follow it's instructions.
 The new channels will have permissions restricted for *@everyone* so you will need to configure both the *message-channel* and *message-inbox* channel to the permissions you want them to have (having mods able to view *message-inbox* and @everyone or certain activity roles to view the *message-channel.*

 ![](https://i.imgur.com/UB06pRv.png)